 Avoid close contact with people who have recently had live vaccines taken by mouth (oral vaccines) such as oral polio or the typhoid vaccine.

 This also includes the rotavirus vaccine given to babies.
 The virus is in the baby’s poo for up to 2 weeks and could make you ill.
 So avoid changing their nappies for 2 weeks after their vaccination if possible.
 Or wear disposable gloves and wash your hands well afterwards.

 You should also avoid close contact with children who have had the flu vaccine nasal spray.
 You should do so for 2 weeks following their vaccination if you have a severely weakened immune system.

 Be careful when driving or using machines.
 This drug can make you feel tired or weak and can affect your ability to drive or use machines.

-More information about this treatment
+More about this treatment